NISRA-Tech-Lab/99-teo-evawg-dashboard/README.md

    - `police_recorded_crime_historical_chart2.xlsx`
    - The current years data for NILT e.g. `NILT23TEOv2.sav`
    - The current years data for YLT e.g. `YLT2024.sav`

+The `.xlsx` files in the `data` folder are all historical files that are read in each year before the new year's data is appended onto them and written out to form a new version of the file which is then read in again the next year.
+Never delete these historical data files.
+It is recommended you save a copy of them somewhere.

+### URL links
+Data from URL links are read in on the `domabuse_data_prep.R` and `recordedcrime_data_prep.R` files.

+### NISRA Data Portal
+Data is pulled in from the NIsra Data Portal on the `pps_data_prep` file.

 ### Data Prep and associated pages.